intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

 `./gradlew builddb` works but I don't see `builddb` in my `build.gradle` file.
 Where is it?
 --------------------------------------------------------------------------------------------------------------------

-The Gradle tasks are located in the InterMine Plugin, but can be overridden by your local Gradle `build.gradle` file.
+The Gradle tasks are located in the InterMine Plugin

 For example, the `builddb <https://github.com/intermine/intermine/blob/gradle/plugin/src/main/groovy/org/intermine/plugin/dbmodel/DBModelPlugin.groovy>`_ task is located in the `DBModelPlugin <https://github.com/intermine/intermine/blob/gradle/plugin/src/main/groovy/org/intermine/plugin>`_